kr0ggg/engineering-101/2-Domain-Driven-Design/1-introduction-to-the-domain.md

 ### 1. Keep Domain Logic Pure

 Domain objects should not depend on external frameworks or infrastructure concerns.
+This ensures:
+- **Testability**: Domain logic can be tested in isolation
+- **Portability**: Domain logic can be reused across different technical implementations
+- **Clarity**: Business rules are not obscured by technical details
+- **Maintainability**: Changes to technical infrastructure don't affect domain logic

 ### 2. Use Rich Domain Models

 Domain objects should contain both data and behavior.
+This creates:
+- **Encapsulation**: Business rules are contained within the objects that own the data
+- **Cohesion**: Related data and behavior are kept together
+- **Expressiveness**: The domain model clearly expresses business concepts
+- **Maintainability**: Changes to business rules are localized to the appropriate objects

 ### 3. Validate at Domain Boundaries

 Domain objects should validate their state and enforce business rules.
+This provides:
+- **Data Integrity**: Invalid data cannot enter the system
+- **Early Error Detection**: Problems are caught at the domain boundary
+- **Consistent Validation**: Same rules applied everywhere the domain object is used
+- **Clear Error Messages**: Domain-specific validation messages

 ### 4. Use Value Objects for Complex Types

 Use value objects to represent complex concepts and ensure consistency.
+This enables:
+- **Type Safety**: Compile-time checking of business rules
+- **Immutability**: Values cannot be accidentally modified
+- **Validation**: Complex validation rules are enforced at creation
+- **Expressiveness**: Business concepts are clearly represented in code

+### 5. Design for Testability

+Make domain objects easy to test by:
+- **Minimizing Dependencies**: Reduce external dependencies
+- **Clear Interfaces**: Provide well-defined public interfaces
+- **Pure Functions**: Use pure functions where possible
+- **Dependency Injection**: Use dependency injection for external services

 ## Summary